-Accurate time trending is a process that requires extensive knowledge of the local markets and sub-markets.
-Frequently there are multiple time trends in play within one jurisdiction.
+Accurate time trending is a process that requires extensive knowledge of the local markets and submarkets.
+Frequently, there are multiple time trends in play within one jurisdiction.
 Some areas or types of property are simply "hotter" than others.

 The most accurate method for isolating the effects of time is to build regression models that control for as many other elements as possible before calculating time adjustment factors that can be applied to time adjust all transactions.
-In order to accurately isolate and capture the effects of time on the Buncombe County residential market, I built and ran four separate regression models - one for the entire county and one for each of the Urban, Suburban and Rural markets.
-I suspected that the Urban, Suburban and Rural markets would each be subject to different time trends.
-Each model controlled for Building Size; Lot Size; Type of Building; Quality of Construction; Presence of a Garage; Number of Baths and Powder Rooms; General Time period of construction; and the presence of a finished basement.
+In order to accurately isolate and capture the effects of time on the Buncombe County residential market, I built and ran four separate regression models - one for the entire county and one for each of the urban, suburban, and rural submarkets.
+I suspected that the urban, suburban and rural submarkets would each be subject to different time trends.
+Each model controlled for Building Size; Lot Size; Type of Building; Quality of Construction; Presence of a Garage; Number of Baths and Powder Rooms; General Time Period of Construction; and the presence of a Finished Basement.
 Each model was successful in accurately isolating the effects of time.
 Monthly time adjustment factors were developed that allowed for adjustment of all sale prices, calibrated to December of 2023.

-These are the resulting 4-year time trends for the Buncombe County Urban, Suburban and Rural Sub-Markets.
+These are the resulting four-year time trends for the Buncombe County urban, suburban, and rural submarkets.
 Notice that no two are the same and none are linear.
 If we were to use a linear trend (by drawing a straight line from the beginning point to the end point), it is apparent that in all cases we would be correct at the beginning and correct at the end but wrong at every point in between.
 We can also see that use of a single time trend for all properties cannot possibly yield accurate results.